Cavities and Tooth Decay

 Tooth decay affects billions of people worldwide and is one of the most common health issues seen in modern healthcare.
-Cavities are permanent damage to the tissue of a tooth and are the direct result of untreated tooth decay.
+Cavities are permanent damage to the tissue of a tooth and are the direct result of untreated tooth decay or attrition.
 A dental cavity can form along any surface of the tooth where plaque is able to attach.
 Tooth decay can affect anyone, but it is more common to see in individuals who: don’t visit the dentist regularly, consume a lot of sugary foods, or have bad oral hygiene habits.

 With the proper care for your oral hygiene, tooth decay and cavities are avoidable, common dental problems.
 Other than visiting the dentist, maintaining a clean oral hygiene is the best defense against tooth decay.
 Good oral hygiene habits can include activities such as:

 - Brushing your teeth at least twice a day.

 - Utilizing fluoride based toothpaste to strengthen the enamel layer of teeth.